egarcia-p/couple-cents/README.md

 3. then apply migrations by runnint `npx drizzle-kit migrate`
 4. confirm changes in the database

+How to Delete a Migration:

+1. Delete the sql file of the migration
+2. delete the Meta snapshot json file inside "meta"
+3. Delete manually the entry on the journal.json

 ### Testing

 ### Deploy on Vercel